peterthehammer1/FongoAI/INVESTIGATE_MISSING_CALLS.md

 ### 1. Old Webhook URL Wasn't Accessible
 - Server might have been down
 - Firewall might have blocked access
-- Port 3000 might not have been accessible from Retell AI
+- Port 3000 might not have been accessible from Nucleus AI

 ### 2. Server Was Down During That Period
 - PM2 process might have crashed